 First spray paint the styrofoam (if you're going to) whatever color you choose, and let it dry.
 Then just glue on the candies randomly, both large and small pieces, which ever way you want to.

 The wreath can also be laid flat and used as a candle ring instead.
-These make great gifts too.
+These make great gifts too, as well as centerpieces.
+For elderly, I recommend a flameless candle, or a candle in a protective glass container or vase.

 More Crafts For The Elderly: